lowRISC/opentitan/hw/dv/sv/jtag_dmi_agent/doc/index.md

 This monitor is required to be instantiated alongside the `jtag_agent` in the testbench environment that seeks to consume the predicted SBA transactions.

-## sba_access_utils_pkg
+## jtag_rv_debugger

 The JTAG DMI register space has registers to initiate and manage accesses into the system through an external system bus (whatever that may be).
 Please see the RISCV debug specification for more details.
 These registers are already a part of the `jtag_dmi_reg_block` model.

-This package provides some convenience tasks to initiate and manage accesses into the system bus access interface (SBA) using these SBA registers, including starting an access, waiting for completion and clearing the error bits.
-These tasks take the handle to the `jtag_dmi_reg_block` model as one of the arguments.
+This class models an external debugger by providing methods to perform debug activies such as issuing CPU halt request, non-debug domain reset request, run abstract commands to access CPU registers and the system memory, inserting breakpoints, single-stepping, injecting programs into SRAM and having the CPU starting fetching instructions from arbitrary memory locations.
+It also provides methods to initiate and manage accesses into the system bus access interface (SBA) using these SBA registers, including starting an access, waiting for completion and clearing the error bits.